WebBreacher/orcs/README.md

 # The plea
 I need help with this.
 I need those people that have bookmark sites, PDFs, and other resources to join up and make their voices heard (in a positive way).
 Participate and let's make something great together.

+# The location
+I imagine using this Github project for this work...at least initially.
+The Wiki (https://github.com/WebBreacher/orcs/wiki) and Projects features can help organize and publish our content.